-Made by Yokohama, the Prodigy H/T features impressive traction and handling regardless of whether the road surface is dry, wet or even snow covered.
+Made by Yokohama for trucks, SUV’s, crossovers and vans, the Prodigy H/T features impressive traction and handling regardless of whether the road surface is dry, wet or even snow covered.
 The tread life on this tire is long and the ride comfort may surprise you.
 There is also a 60,000 mile tread warranty included with this model.

-As one of the lowest priced tires made today, the Ohtsu 6000 also offers pretty good performance that may even surprise you.
-Traction on dry and wet pavement is more than decent, ride comfort is not bad, and there’s also a 35K mile warranty.
-For an everyday to and from work vehicle or one that just needs low cost tires, this is a good option.
+As one of the lowest priced high-performance all-season tires made today, the Ohtsu FP0612 also offers pretty good performance that may even surprise you.
+Traction on dry and wet pavement is more than decent, ride comfort is not bad, and there’s also a 40K mile warranty.
+It delivers very good overall performance at a cheaper price, making it a good option.

 General Altimax RT43